Bisimilarity in fresh-register automata: Bisimilarity problems complete for EXPTIME

+We motivate the construction by looking at the bisimulation game that it induces.
+A configuration in that game is a pair of configurations $((p_1,\rho_1),\,(p_2,\rho_2))$ of $\calA_\calM^w$.
+Our construction shall impose the following invariant at each round of the induced bisimulation game.
+If the game is at configuration $((p_1,\rho_1),\,(p_2,\rho_2))$ then:

+The idea is that when the two configurations are of the form $((q,k,C),\rho)$, with $C \in \{L,R\}$, the play is simulating a configuration of $\calM$ which is in state $q$, with the head over tape cell $k$ and the tape contents itself encoded by the last $2|w|$ registers of $\rho$.

-We will not require the use of any tags (\textit{cf.} data words) in our construction, so we assume that $\Sigma$ is a unary alphabet and omit this component in transitions.
-In order to describe the transition relation of the automaton we will make use of a gadget to implement defender forcing.
-Since the configurations of the induced bisimulation game are guaranteed, by the invariant, to have the same register contents, we are able to instantiate the general construction of \cite{JS08}, in which Attacker is punished for making choices inconsistent with Defender's wishes by allowing Defender to move his system into a configuration identical with that of Attacker.
-The gadget $\DF(p)(p',p'')$ ensures that, when the game configuration consists of two system configurations of shape $(p[L],\rho)$ and $(p[R],\rho)$, then Defender can force the play so that the game enters a configuration consisting of either the two system configurations $(p'[L],\rho)$ and $(p'[R],\rho)$, or the two system configurations $(p''[L],\rho)$ and $(p''[R],\rho)$.
-The gadget is shown in Figure \ref{fig:dforcing}, in which the labels on the transitions are given by $\ell_1 = \{1\},0,\emptyset$ and $\ell_2 = \{2\},0,\emptyset$.
+\paragraph{Defender forcing} In order to describe the transition relation of the automaton we will make use of a gadget to implement defender forcing.
+Since the configurations of the induced bisimulation game are guaranteed, by the invariant, to have the same register contents, we are able to instantiate the general construction of \cite{JS08}, in which Attacker is punished for making choices inconsistent with Defender's wishes by allowing Defender to move his configuration into a configuration identical with that of Attacker.

+The gadget is shown in Figure~\ref{fig:dforcing}.
+The states denoted by dots are the ones constituting the set $Q_{\rm aux}$.
+The gadget \ustwo{$\DF(p[L],p[R],\ell,\ell_1,\ell_2,p'[L],p'[R],p''[L],p''[R])$} ensures that, when the game configuration consists of two automata configurations of shape $(p[L],\rho)$ and $(p[R],\rho)$, then Defender can force the play so that the game enters a configuration consisting of either two automata configurations \ustwo{of shape $(p'[L],\rho')$ and $(p'[R],\rho')$, or two automata configurations of shape $(p''[L],\rho'')$ and $(p''[R],\rho'')$, where $\rho'$ (respectively $\rho''$) is determined by transition labels $\ell$ and $\ell_1$ (respectively $\ell$ and $\ell_2$)}.
 It is by this defender forcing gadget that we will be able to ensure that the two players correctly simulate existential choices made by $\calM$, essentially by allowing Defender to make the choice.